OCF is packed with examples of being united in one spirit, one purpose.

 - Be hospitable to… (1 Peter 4:9)

-Putting a finer point on the “checklist” above, another example of koinonia fellowship is captured in an OCF Pensacola ministry report from earlier this year:
+I’d like to put a finer point on the “checklist” above.
+Another example of koinonia fellowship is captured in an OCF Pensacola ministry report from earlier this year:

 “A Naval flight student had completed the initial flight training and was awaiting his PCS to Kingsville when he suddenly went blind.
 His party-buddies dropped him like a hot rock!